jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 5 - All Together Now/Lab 5.md

 BOTTOKEN is your Spark Authentication token
 SPARKROOM is the room you want to post to
 TROPOTOKEN is your outbound enabled Tropo account.
-ADMINCELL is your cell phone Tropo will call.
+ADMINCELL is your cell phone Tropo will call. make sure to include +1

 Example next slide.